rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 In fact, RESULT state messages can be sent from the device when many other actions occur.
 <br>
 <br>
-To receive such messages, they must explicitly be entered as a device in the <b>Ext Devices Tab</b> with a <i>custom command</i> defined to process the message.
+To receive such messages, they must explicitly be entered as a device in the _Ext Devices Tab_ with a <i>custom command</i> defined to process the message.
 ```
           Topic                         Payload
     stat/<i>topic</i>/RESULT               a JSON string